gvwilson/thirdbit/src/2024/12/08/two-roads-and-a-third.md

     other ideas might.

 1. A mid-level developer position building software for scientists.
-    I say "building" because I miss making useful things, "mid-level" because I'd really like to learn a few new things before I put my keyboard aside,
+    I say "for scientists" because it's so rewarding, "building" because I miss being neck-deep in code, and "mid-level" because I'd really like to learn a few of the things that slid by me over the past twenty years.
-    and "for scientists" because it's so rewarding.
     [Gleam][gleam]?
     [htmx][htmx]?
     [Marimo][marimo]?